 NYC Brooklyn Cruise Terminal

-Located across Governors Island, Brooklyn New York cruise port terminal is in Red Hook.
+Located across Governors Island, Brooklyn NYC cruise port terminal is in Red Hook.
 LaGuardia Airport is 12 miles away, Newark International Airport – 16 miles away and JFK International Airport is 20 miles away.

 Brooklyn New York cruise ship terminal used to be a cargo port.
 You will get very ”industrial feel”.
 The terminal building on Pier 12 is a new one.
 The facilities are vending machines, check-in, restrooms and customs.
 There is a parking area with 500 spots.
 Brooklyn New York cruise port terminal can accommodate only one ship.